 - Basic vs. Advanced Control: Do you just need power, volume, and channel, or do you want to control streaming apps, navigate smart TV menus, and manage multiple devices?

-- Shortcut Buttons: If you frequently use Netflix, Amazon Prime Video, or other streaming services, dedicated shortcut buttons can be a game-changer.
+- Shortcut Buttons: If you frequently use Netflix, Amazon Prime Video, or other streaming services, dedicated shortcut buttons can be a major upgrade.

 - Backlighting: For nighttime viewing, backlit buttons are incredibly convenient.